-Accessible Hotel Furniture: Accommodation by Design
+Accessible Hotel Furniture: Innovative Design Solutions

 NOTE: The focus of this blog is on mobility and accessibility considerations for those hotel guests in wheelchairs.
 To read about other disability accommodations that hotels can, and should, provide -- check out our previous post on ADA requirements.